 Step 3 - Sending the Ava Web Captions to the Zoom meeting

-3. Go back to Ava Web, paste the API token in the right box and click the blue connect button.
-If someone is sharing the API token with you, make sure that you copy only the link and no spaces at the end.
-If there are spaces in your copy/paste it won't work!
+💡 NOTE: If someone is sharing the API token with you, make sure that you copy only the link and no spaces at the end.
+If there are spaces after the API token, it won't work!

-4. Great work!
+2. Great work!
 Ava will notify you (in the upper right corner of the screen) once the connection between Ava and Zoom is successful.
-Shortly after that you will able to see your captions, live in Zoom! 🙌🏽
+Shortly after that, you will able to see your live captions directly in Zoom! 🙌🏽

 If you'd like to print or share this information as a handout, you can click below.